 Gene therapy seeks to fix genetic problems at their source.
 The technology was first successfully used in 1990 to treat a child with severe combined immunodeficiency (known as “bubble boy disease”).
 Today, not only can genes be replaced – as in treatments now used for inherited retinal diseases – but scientists are also testing CRISPR gene editing technology to repair defective genes, such as those in sickle cell disease.
 Gene therapy for muscular dystrophy has faced numerous obstacles, though, including how to deliver it efficiently into muscles throughout the body.

 As a graduate student at Harvard, Tabebordbar developed a gene therapy in mice to repair Duchenne muscular dystrophy.
-During this time, he met two MIT graduate students, Eric Wang and Albert Almada, who had family members with the disease, and they decided to collaborate.
+During this time, he met two MIT graduate students, Eric Wangexternal link, opens in a new tab and Albert Almadaexternal link, opens in a new tab, who had family members with the disease, and they decided to collaborate.
 After finishing his PhD, Tabebordbar joined Editas Medicine, a gene editing company based in Cambridge, Massachusetts, to start moving his therapy to humans.
 Everything seemed to be coming together – and then he hit a roadblock.
 Most of the delivered genes were ending up in the liver, he discovered, not in the muscles, where it’s needed.

 Gene therapy delivers new genetic instructions to cells using harmless viruses, or pieces of viruses, which excel at entering cells.
 As with many gene therapies, Tabebordbar had chosen to use an adeno-associated virus, or AAV, because it enters cells without making people sick or triggering a strong immune response.
 But up to 90 percent of the virus infused into patients for muscular dystrophy traveled to the liver, where it can be toxic.